 Professional Geriatric Care Management was founded in 1986.
 Its goal is to plan appropriate care by trained persons for the elderly and their families.
 This can occur in one of several ways.
 A family member living at a distance from an older relative may contact a geriatric care manager in the relative’s community and request an assessment and evaluation of the relative and their living situation.
 The care manager will then submit a detailed evaluation and recommendations to the concerned family member.
 The family member at that point may choose some or all of the suggestions.
 The care manager may actually arrange the services or the family members may do this on their own.

-Geriatric Care Management services generally are not reimbursable by Medicare or private health insurance.
+Geriatric Care Management services usually charge a fee and generally these fees are not reimbursable by Medicare or private health insurance.
 Some private long-term care insurance, may cover this service.

 For information about professional Geriatric Care Management services, the National Association of Professional Geriatric Care Managers, 3275 West Ina Road, Suite 130, Tucson, Arizona 85741-2198, (520) 881-8008 (mountain time).
 A web site can be visited at http://www.caremanager.org/.